-This shows the total number of confirmed COVID-19 cases by state, relative to their population.
+This map shows the total number of confirmed COVID-19 cases by state, relative to their population.

 Death rates by state

-Despite surges in cases across the nation, no state has come anywhere near the total death rates so far recorded in New York and New Jersey, which were devastated by COVID-19 back in April.
+Despite surges across the nation, the highest overall death rates recorded are still in New York and New Jersey, which were devastated by COVID-19 back in April 2020.

 See our county-level maps for a more detailed view of case rates and death rates across the US.